Swine Feed Market Analysis by Mordor Intelligence

 Geography Analysis

-South America emerges as the fastest-growing regional market with a 5.4% CAGR through 2030, propelled by Brazil's expanding pork export capacity and Argentina's regulatory modernization in animal nutrition.
+South America emerges as one of the fastest-growing regions, propelled by Brazil's expanding pork export capacity and Argentina's regulatory modernization in animal nutrition.
 Brazil's pork exports are projected to increase by 6.6% in 2025 to 1.22 million tons, necessitating domestic feed production growth of approximately 2.8% to support breeding operations and meet both domestic and international demand.
 The region's competitive advantage stems from low labor and feed costs, with companies like GSI targeting nearly USD 200 million in revenue within five years through the expansion of automation solutions for post-harvest systems.
-South America's emergence as the largest global feed producer, with 155,875 metric tons in 2023, including 89,067 metric tons for swine, reflects the region's strategic importance in global protein supply chains and its potential to benefit from trade disruptions affecting traditional suppliers.

 Competitive Landscape